 SSRI antidepressants including the popular drugs Zoloft, Lustral or Serlain (Generic: sertraline) have been linked to variety of severe birth defects including Persistent Pulmonary Hypertension (PPHN), heart, lung, abdominal and cranial defects.

 If you or a loved one have taken Zoloft, Lustral or Serlain while pregnant and given birth to a child with a congenital birth defect, you should contact us immediately.
-You may be entitled to compensation by filing a Zoloft lawsuit and we can help.
+You may be entitled to compensation by filing a Zoloft lawsuit and our lawyers can help.

 Zoloft Lawsuit Update: Schmidt & Clark, LLP continues to be contacted by a large number of mothers, fathers and family members of babies born with birth defects directly related to the use of Zoloft during pregnancy.
 It is important to remember that you are not alone, and the birth defects that your child was born with are not your fault.